-ARTICLE 25: Salary Calculations and Pay Periods
+ARTICLE 23: Salary Calculations and Pay Periods

-Section A Employees covered by this Agreement shall be compensated in accordance with Article 26, Wage Scale Matrix.
+Section A Employees covered by this Agreement shall be compensated in accordance with the Wage Scale Matrix as prescribed in Article 24.

-Section B An employee's monthly salary includes the position pay, longevity pay, and applicable specialty pay and premiums as indicated per the contractual wage scale matrix.
+Section B An employee's monthly salary includes the position pay, longevity pay and applicable specialty pay and premiums as indicated per the contractual wage scale matrix.